Stoxum/casinocoin-dev-portal/content/index.md

 `connect(): Promise<void>`

-Tells the CasinocoinAPI instance to connect to its casinocoind server.
+Tells the StoxumAPI instance to connect to its stoxumd server.

 ### Parameters